How to buy your first home

 5. Apply for a mortgage

 It’s time to contact your mortgage broker and let them know that you’ve had an offer accepted!
 They will use the information you’ve previously provided and submit an application to a lender for you.
 If your circumstances have changed at all, say you’ve had a pay rise or your partner has defaulted on a credit card payment, this is the time to tell them.
-The lender will do a full check of your credit history, outgoings and income, and will pick up on any anomalies.
+The lender will do a full check of your credit history, outgoings and income, and will pick up on any differences.

 6. Instruct your solicitors